 A long road to web accessibility

-People often ask how hard it is to make a web site accessible.
+Making a website accessible.
+People often ask how difficult it is to do.
 Actually, it’s not as difficult as most people think.

 All websites are accessible from the get-go if they’re built with well-structured, semantic HTML.
 If you add colours with good contrast, fonts that are easy and big enough to read and functionality that works with any device, you’re on your way to an accessible website.